Opioid/rgbe/README.md

 Example
 -------

-This example reads a RGBE encoded file from disk, computes the average luminance and stores a black and white variant of the image in RGBE format on  disk again.
+This example reads a RGBE encoded image from disk, computes the average luminance and stores a black and white variant of the image in RGBE format on  disk again.
+Error handling is ommitted for brevity.

 ```Go
 package main